WHAT WE DO

-- Online In-Depth Talk-Through of the Underscore: by many teachers from across the world, discussing the Phases, Connections, and Aspects of the Underscore.
+- In-Depth Talk-Through (on Zoom) of the Underscore: by many teachers from across the world, discussing the Phases, Connections, and Aspects of the Underscore.

 - GUS Practice (the main event): supporting 70+ GUS sites around the world dancing (mostly simultaneously) a 4-hour Underscore.

-- “Catch-All” Zoom: Underscore practice online (hosted by Nancy Hughes and Colleen Bartley) during the GUS time frame.
-The “Catch-All” is considered a virtual global GUS Site, including both individuals and other GUS Sites, during the GUS practice time.
+- “Catch-All” Zoom: The “Catch-All” is a virtual GUS Site, for both individuals and other GUS Sites, during the GUS practice time.

-- Meta-Sharing (on Zoom): sharings from the GUS practice, Underscore discussion, Underscore visions/ideas, and Nancy Stark Smith teachings — with some movement time and a score to focus the sharings.
+- Meta-Sharing (on Zoom): sharings from the GUS practice, Underscore discussion, Underscore visions/ideas, and Nancy Stark Smith teachings — with some movement/embodied time.

-The GUS Store sells CQ dance kneepads, and Mike Vargas’ 86 Aspects of Composition Cards, and gives a portion of the proceeds to Contact Quarterly (CQ), an online dance newsletter/resource/archive/digital-store website for Contact Improvisation, dance improvisation, contemporary dance, somatics, and other related work.
-In addition, GUS also supports Underscore, Contact Improvisation, Contact Quarterly (CQ), and the legacy of Nancy Stark Smith.
+The GUS Store sells Mike Vargas’ 86 Aspects of Composition Cards.
+In addition, GUS also supports the development of the Underscore, Contact Improvisation, Contact Quarterly (CQ), and the legacy of Nancy Stark Smith.